jskoetsier/phreakbot/README.md

 PhreakBot is a modular IRC bot written in Python.
 It's designed to be easy to set up and extend with custom plugins.

-This bot is a refactored version of WeeChatBot (WCB), removing the dependency on WeeChat and using its own Python libraries for IRC connectivity.
+This is a modular IRC bot that uses its own Python libraries for IRC connectivity.

 ## Features